mmz-srf/srf-frontend-framework/docs/styles.md

 If you really must use an `!important` statement, please comment the reasons for its use in the code.

 ## Sass-Variables
 Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
-It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).

 ## Colors
 Consult <a href="docs/colors.md" data-fef-href="/patterns/00-documentation-30-colors/00-documentation-30-colors.html">Colors in FEF</a> for important information about using Colors in FEF.

+## Comments
+- Write detailed comments for code that isn’t self-documenting, i.e.:
+ - Uses of z-index
+ - Compatibility or browser-specific hacks

+## Browser workarounds
+- Put browser-specific hacks and workarounds in the `_shame.scss` file.
+- Remove the workarounds from there when a browser isn't supported anymore.

 ## Mixins
 Mixins should be used to DRY up your code, add clarity, or abstract complexity – in much the same way as well-named functions.
 Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.